Brennan-Clinch/Project2/World Analysis.md

 gets stronger and stronger.Boosting is particularly robust against overfitting.

-Here I will do boosting with 5 fold repeated cross validation (3 times).
+Here we will do boosting with 5 fold repeated cross validation (3 times).
 I will then print the confusion matrix on the test set.

 ``` r